jgoalby/jgoalby.github.io/_articles/setupcloudenv.md

 ## Setup your GitHub account

 You will need a GitHub account for deploying to Streamlit.
+It is also a good idea to have a github account if you deal with text you care about.
+It is a way to keep text centralized and safe.
+You also can see previous versions of files which can be very handy with code.

 If you already have a GitHub setup, then you can move on to the next step.